 Oil spills have the greatest potential of all OCS oil-and gas-related activities to affect water quality.
-Small spills (<1,000 bbl) are not expected to substantially impact water quality in coastal or offshore waters because the oil dissipates quickly through dispersion and weathering while still at sea.
-Reasonably foreseeable larger spills (≥1,000 bbl), however, could impact water quality in coastal and offshore waters (BOEM 2017-007).
+Small spills (<1,000 barrels) are not expected to substantially impact water quality in coastal or offshore waters because the oil dissipates quickly through dispersion and weathering while still at sea.
+Reasonably foreseeable larger spills (\geq 1,000 barrels), however, could impact water quality in coastal and offshore waters (BOEM 2017-007).
 However, based on data provided in the BOEM 2016 Update of Occurrence Rates for Offshore Oil Spills, it is unlikely that an accidental surface or subsurface spill of a significant volume would occur from the proposed activities.
 Between 2001 and 2015 OCS operations produced eight billion barrels of oil and spilled 0.062 percent of this oil, or one barrel for every 1,624 barrels produced.
-(The overall spill volume was almost entirely accounted for by the 2010 Deepwater Horizon blowout and subsequent discharge of 4.9 million barrels of oil.
+(The overall subsequent discharge of 4.9 million barrels of oil.
 Additional information on unlikely scenarios and impacts from very large oil spills are discussed in the Catastrophic Spill Event Analysis white paper (BOEM 2017-007).

 If a spill were to occur, the water quality of marine waters would be temporarily affected by the dissolved components and small oil droplets.
 Dispersion by currents and microbial degradation would remove the oil from the water column and dilute the constituents to background levels.
 Historically, changes in offshore water quality from oil spills have only been detected during the life of the spill and up to several months afterwards.
 Most of the components of oil are insoluble in water and therefore float.
-Dispersants will only be used if approved by the Regional Response Team in coordination with the RRT Dispersant Plan and RRT Biological Assessment for Dispersants.
+Dispersants will only be used if approved by the Regional Response

+Team in coordination with the RRT Dispersant Plan and RRT Biological Assessment for Dispersants.